rozek/node-red-test-support/README.md

 Within the test functions it is completely up to the programmer to decide which test framework to use - if any.
 The only assumption made in this flow is that test failures should throw exceptions.

+## Examples ##

+Some examples for the approach shown above can be found in the author's [node-red-authorization-examples](https://github.com/rozek/node-red-authorization-examples)

 ## License ##

 [MIT License](LICENSE.md)